Investors

 Materiality Analysis

-• The relevance of social and environmental changes on the business and on the value creation (outside-in perspective) and
+• The relevance of social and environmental risks and opportunities for the business and value creation (outside-in perspective or financial materiality), as well as

 Definition of the Material Topics

-We identify and assess the impacts – both negative and positive – and their materiality (in terms of extent, scope and irreversibility) on and by the company in an ongoing process.
-In 2023, we once again performed a critical review of all topics against the backdrop of integration and consolidated reporting, as well as new regulations and changes in general conditions.
+We identify and assess the impacts – both negative and positive – and their materiality (in terms of extent, scope and irreversibility) on and by the company in an ongoing process as well as sustainability-related opportunities and risks.
+In 2024, we once again performed a critical review of all topics against the backdrop of integration and consolidated reporting, as well as new regulations and changes in general conditions.
 This did not result in any changes to the previous assessment.

 Links and Downloads